-- Leave a comment: These contests may take the form of caption contests, or where users are simply asked to leave their opinion or share their experience.
-These contests are exceptionally easy to track, and because the barrier of entry is low, you’re likely to get plenty of participation.
+- Leave a comment.
+These contests may take the form of caption contests, or simply asking users to leave their opinion or share their experience.
+These contests are exceptionally easy to track, and because the barrier to entry is low, you’re likely to get plenty of participation.

 Contest software: Should merchants use it?

-Before you get started on your contest, decide whether or not you want to use contest software.
-There are both pros and cons to using it.
+Before you get started on your contest, decide whether or not you want to use contest software, which has both pros and cons.

-Using contest software will cost money (typically somewhere around $30-50 per month), and it will take more time to put together because you need to create landing pages.
-This often means that your contest won’t “live” natively on Instagram; users can’t comment directly on a single post, they’ll need to click on the link in your profile and engage there.
+Using contest software will cost money (typically somewhere around $30–$50 per month), and it will take more time to put together because you need to create landing pages.
+This often means your contest won’t “live” natively on Instagram.
+Users can’t comment directly on a single post—they’ll need to click on the link in your profile and engage there.

 That being said, there are big advantages to using contest software.
 It’s significantly easier to track participants and their entries, making it much simpler to choose a winner.
-Some contest softwares can even choose a random winner for you, if you’d like.
-You can even get excellent analytics, often in real-time, to see how your contest is measuring up to goals.
+Some contest software can even choose a random winner for you, if you’d like.
+You can also get excellent analytics, often in real-time, to see how your contest is measuring up to goals.

-There’s also a lot more flexibility if you’re using contest software.
+There’s a lot more flexibility if you’re using contest software.
 Do you want to add a voting component to the contest?
 Now you can.
-You can also obtain actual lead information, like users’ phone numbers or email addresses thanks to the secure contest landing page.
-This gives you real, quantifiable lead information that can be used to nurture leads or retarget them with ads later on.
+You can also obtain actual lead information, like users’ phone numbers or email addresses, thanks to the secure contest landing page.
+This gives you real, quantifiable lead information that can be used to nurture leads or retarget them with ads later.